 In an era where behavioral health drives 25–40 % of all hospital admissions, the traditional internal-medicine telehospitalist is no longer enough.
 Hospitals need a telehospitalist who can fully manage delirium, substance withdrawal, suicide risk, agitation, and psychiatric decompensation — without delays, hand-offs, or forced transfers.
+Over 60% of U.S. counties, including 80% of rural counties, have no psychiatrist on staff, leaving many emergency departments without any psychiatric coverage.
+This shortage presents an opportunity for hospitals to transform gaps in behavioral health care into improved patient outcomes by leveraging psychiatric telehospitalist solutions.

 That’s exactly what FasPsych delivers with the industry’s best dual-certified psychiatric telehospitalist program.
+The key benefits of dual-certified psychiatric telehospitalists—such as rapid access, comprehensive care, and seamless integration—will be explored throughout this article.

 What Is a Dual-Certified Psychiatric Telehospitalist?